natenka/pyneng-book-en/docs/source/book/10_useful_functions/lambda.rst

     In [6]: sorted(list_of_tuples, key=lambda x: x[1])
     Out[6]: [('DB_VLAN', 11), ('Mngmt_VLAN', 99), ('IT_VLAN', 320), ('User_VLAN', 1010)]

-The lambda function is also useful in map() and filter() functions which will be discussed in the following sections.
+Function lambda() is also useful in map() and filter() functions which will be discussed in the following sections.